SoftwareHeritage/swh-web/docs/uri-scheme-identifiers.rst

 URI scheme for Software Heritage identifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A subset of Software Heritage objects (contents, directories, releases and revisions) can be browsed using :ref:`persistent-identifiers`.
+A subset of Software Heritage objects (contents, directories, releases and revisions) can be browsed using :ref:`SWHIDs <persistent-identifiers>`.
 Those identifiers are guaranteed to remain stable (persistent) over time.

 .. http:get:: /(swh_id)/